Prospective Students

 What's campus like?

 For busy days when you don't pack a lunch, the Courtyard Cafe in the Eling's Hall courtyard is very convenient (has grab-n-go meals, chicken bowls, and tacos).
 There are several food options on campus near the library.
 IV is walkable/bikeable in a lunch hour, and has many popular and quick lunch spots, especially for burritos (Freebirds and Super Cucas).
-The Rec Center is quite nice, with multiple weight lifting rooms, many cardio options, two outdoor pools, indoor basketball courts, an indoor climbing wall, monkey bars, locker rooms, etc. You can even sign up to take pottery classes here in the summer.
+The Rec Center is quite nice, with multiple weight lifting rooms, many cardio options, two outdoor pools, indoor basketball courts, an indoor climbing wall, monkey bars, locker rooms, etc. Recreational and arts classes are offered year-round.
+More information and registration can be found at the Rec Cen website.

 How is the food in the area?

-There are great Mexican food options in both Goleta and downtown.
-There is not a large variety of different cultures' foods, but you will find that most of the restaurants are locally owned which is neat (not as many chains).
+There are many great locally-owned restaurants in both Goleta and downtown Santa Barbara.
+You can usually find any type of cuisine, with particular standouts being Mexican food and California-style seafood.
 Dinner in downtown Santa Barbara is delicious, but it can be pricy (upwards of $20-$30 for a single entree).

 What are my housing options/what is the cost of living?